ujjwalbb30/nd00333-capstone/README.md

 ### Overview

 I used the 'Heart Failure Clinical Data' which consists of 12 features ( age, anaemia, creatinine_phosphokinase, diabetes, ejection_fraction, high_blood_pressure, platelets, serum_creatinine, serum_sodium, sex, smoking, time ) which can be used to predict mortality by heart failure.
-There are total of 299 input rows in the dataset with 0 null entries.
+There are a total of 299 input rows in the dataset with 0 null entries.
 I got this dataset from KAGGLE and it can be accessed through the following link:

 SOURCE : https://www.kaggle.com/andrewmvd/heart-failure-clinical-data